Greatcthulhu13/Cthulhus-Setup-Script/README.md

 ## Cthulhu's Setup Scripts
-A Linux setup script that installs my favourite programs and other tools
+A collection of Linux setup scripts that will install my favourite programs and other tools

 # Available for: